SupriyaGembali/Face-Recognition/README.md

      ```

-  2. Move to the project directory Face-Recognition , Install required dependencies
+  2. Move to the project directory Face-Recognition and Install required dependencies

      ```
     npm install